Azure Stack HCI solution overview

 - Storage Spaces Direct-based virtualized storage

-Azure Stack HCI use cases
+Common use cases for Azure Stack HCI

-There are many use cases for Azure Stack HCI, although it isn't intended for non-virtualized workloads.
 Customers often choose Azure Stack HCI in the following scenarios.

 |Branch office and edge||For branch office and edge workloads, you can minimize infrastructure costs by deploying two-node clusters with inexpensive witness options, such as Cloud Witness or a USB drive–based file share witness.
 Another factor that contributes to the lower cost of two-node clusters is support for switchless networking, which relies on crossover cable between cluster nodes instead of more expensive high-speed switches.
 Customers can also centrally view remote Azure Stack HCI deployments in the Azure portal.
 To learn more about this workload, see Deploy branch office and edge on Azure Stack HCI.|